aeternity/aesophia/CONTRIBUTING.md

 - If a PR introduces new syntax (e.g. changes in [aeso_syntax.erl](src/aeso_syntax.erl), [aeso_scan.erl](src/aeso_scan.erl), or [aeso_parser.erl](src/aeso_parser.erl)), the contract [all_syntax.aes](test/contracts/all_syntax.aes) should be updated to include the new syntax.
 - If a PR fixes a bug, the code that replicates the bug should be added as a new passing test contract.
+- If a PR introduces a new feature, add tests for both successful and failing usage of that feature.
+In order to run the entire compilation pipeline and to avoid erroring during intermediate steps, failing tests should not be mixed with the successful ones.

 ### Source Code